bruvellu/terebratalia-wnts/wnt.md

 <!--The expression of maternal Wnt ligands, on the other hand, is evolutionary labile.-->
 <!--Therefore, during evolution the expression of .-->

-A comparative analysis of the expression of Wnt signaling components during anteroposterior patterning of bilaterians reveals a similar picture where the expression of ligands is more variable than that of the receptors.
-We compared the transcriptional territories of the brachiopod *T. transversa* with other species where the expression of Wnt signaling components has been analyzed in detail---the annelid *Platynereis dumerilii* and the hemichordate *Saccoglossus kowalevskii*.
+A comparison of Wnt transcriptional landscape between brachiopods and other spiralians reveal a similar picture.
-Similar to *T. transversa*, both species show a conserved Wnt and Frizzled complement [@Janssen2010-dc; @Pruitt2014-oy; @Bastin2015-oz; @Darras2018-gm].
+Similar to *T. transversa*, both the annelid *Platynereis dumerilii* and the hemichordate *Saccoglossus kowalevskii* show a conserved Wnt and Frizzled complement [@Janssen2010-dc; @Pruitt2014-oy; @Bastin2015-oz; @Darras2018-gm].
 Despite the great differences in embryo architecture, the expression domains of Frizzled receptors follow the same anteroposterior arrangement with *fz5/8* associated with the head region, and *fz9/10* associated with the trunk region, while *fz1/2/7* is more broadly expressed, except for the posterior pole ({@fig:summary}A and {!@fig:comparative}A).
-They also coincide with the morphological body regions.
+These transcriptional domains also coincide with the morphological body regions.
 In fact, Frizzled expression is almost identical between *T. transversa* and *S. kowalevskii*  (@fig:s-comparative).

 Although *fz4* expression varies in other metazoans, such as cnidarians [@Niedermoser2022-hm], echinoderms [@Robert2014-xj; @McCauley2013-uz] and cephalochordates [@Qian2013-jg], the relative positioning of the other Frizzled genes along the anteroposterior axis after gastrulation is similar to what we find in the brachiopod.
 As discussed above, *fz5/8* have an important role in anterior fates in bilaterians [@Range2013-gm] and aboral fates in cnidarians [@Leclere2016-ma].
 The regionalized expression of Frizzled genes suggests that each receptor may regulate the patterning of different body parts, as previously proposed for hemichordates [@Darras2018-gm].